A cruise line's vibe can make or break your experience, which is why it's so important to pick the line (and ship) that's right for you.

 Royal Caribbean sets itself apart in terms of production shows, featuring Broadway titles like "Cats," "Grease" and "Hairspray" on select ships, while Carnival relies mainly on its Playlist Productions -- high-energy musical tributes and revues created specifically for the line and set to well-known songs.
 Additionally, Royal Caribbean incorporates acrobats, AquaTheater high-divers and drone-backed ice skaters into its daily theatrics.

 Another area where Royal Caribbean does exceptionally well is with its active pursuits.
 They include innovative -- and often first-at-sea -- activities like carousel rides, ziplining, Sky Pad bungee trampolining, FlowRider surfing, Ripcord by iFly simulated skydiving and rock climbing.
-Indoors, you'll even find bumper cars and escape rooms on select ships.
+Indoors, you'll even find bumper cars, ice skating rinks, and escape rooms on select ships.

 Prices for both lines vary based on several factors, including ship, destination, cruise length, cabin type and add-ons.
-Carnival is known for its affordability and value, with nearly all dining and entertainment included in its fares.
+Carnival is known for its affordability and value, with most dining and entertainment included in its fares.
+If you're looking for a short weekend getaway, Carnival's prices can't be beat!